nichoth/nichoth/src/_posts/dev-diary-auth-flow.md

 If you want to use another device, the smartphone needs to sign a message authorizing the other device.
 This works for the public library scenario.
 You can create a new auth token with a limited lifespan.

 This is interesting because this is a totally new UX for authentication.
 You would want to provide a way to recover your account of course, in the event that you lose your phone.
-This generally means encouraging adding a second device that is authenticated.
+This generally means encouraging the user to add a second device that is authenticated.
 Or you could create another keypair, and store it somewhere safe.

 This is different than the standard model, where we assume you are on a shared device.
 That's how unix / contemporary systems work.
 We assume you are on a shared terminal, so you need some way to prove your identity.
 Because every user has 1 smartphone that is not shared, that works as verification of ID.